VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 mG3d is a 3D rendering library for applications based on MiniGUI.
 By using this library, you can render 3D objects in your applications.

-Except for these three component products above, Feynman Software also provides MiniGUI SDK for Win32.
+Except for these three component products above, FMSoft also provides MiniGUI SDK for Win32.
 By using MiniGUI SDK for Win32, you can run MiniGUI and its applications on Win32 platform.
 You can even write and debug MiniGUI applications by using Visual Studio IDE tool.
 However,